Platform:

 Objective types

 Throughout development many iterations were needed, such as implementation of more objective types (boolean, integer, timer/location-based, sub-objective, etc..).
-I created the Technical Designs needed for the programmer to implement them.
+I created the Technical Designs needed for the programmers to implement them, tested and documented them as they became available, and explained new features to the level design team wherever needed.

 Saving & Restoring process

-One of my biggest endeavours was helping to figure out how we would handle checkpoints, saving and loading on Unreal 5.
-This was a tough process that went through many iterations across several months and involved help from various code departments, such as online, gameplay, and UI programmers.
+One of my biggest endeavors was helping to figure out how we would handle checkpoints, saving and loading on Unreal 5, especially taking into consideration drop in drop out 3 player co-op.
+This was a tough process that went through many iterations across several months.
+It involved help from various code departments, such as online, gameplay, and UI.

 Quest Example Level

 I maintained a Quest System Example Level for our project with many example setups of various quest types and objective types.
-This sample level was used both to explain the quest system for people new to it, and to test out new and existing features.
-Coders especially appreciated this level for quickly testing out their new features.
+This sample level was used both to explain the quest system for new people, and as a testing ground for new and existing features.
+Coders especially appreciated this level for the ability to quickly test out their new features.

-As owner of the system I was first point of contact for any feature requests, bugs, questions or concerns.
+As owner of the quest system I was first point of contact for any quest system feature requests, bugs, questions or concerns.

 ActionPoints